It is the medical use of 100% pure oxygen in a pressurized place.

-Upper respiratory infections : These conditions can make it difficult for the patient to equalize their ears or sinuses, which can result in what is called ear compression or sinusitis.
+Upper respiratory infections: These conditions can make it difficult for the patient to equalize their ears or sinuses, resulting in what is called ear compression or sinusitis.

 High Fevers: In most cases, the fever should be reduced before hyperbaric oxygen treatment begins.
 Fevers can predispose to seizures.

-Emphysema with CO2 retention : This condition can lead to pneumothorax during hyperbaric oxygen treatment due to rupture of an emphysematous bulla.
+Emphysema with CO2 retention: This condition can lead to pneumothorax during hyperbaric oxygen treatment due to the rupture of an emphysematous bulla.
 This risk can be assessed by X-ray.